lsteffanutto/hello-world/README.md

 I try a new version of this project

  git init
- git clone nom du repository
+ git clone "nom du repository"

- git init
- git add
+ git add -A
  git commit -m "message"
  git push